Flickr and WebShots - A Classic Web2.0 Case

 "Webshots has no capital S. Never has, never will."

-Sorry about that Narendra.
-I should do a better job proofing things like that.
+g things like that.
 I changed it in the post above.
-I can't change it in the headline though because it will invalidate the link with people who have already linked the story.
-I'll make sure not to make this mistake again.
+I can’t change it in the headline though because it will invalidate the link with people who have already linked the story.
+I’ll make sure not to make this mistake again.

 "High resolution images are availble to free members on Webshots."

-That may be true but for the shot I tried it on, "Valley of the Gods," by Jonathan Cummings I was prompted with this message: "Only Webshots Premium members can download our highest resolution photos (1600x1200 pixels).
+That may be true but for the shot I tried it on, “Valley of the Gods,” by Jonathan Cummings I was prompted with this message: “Only Webshots Premium members can download our highest resolution photos (1600×1200 pixels).
 Highest-resolution quality allows you to see every vivid detail of your photo in crisp, clear colors!
-Upgrade to Webshots Premium and start downloading our highest resolution photos today!"
+Upgrade to Webshots Premium and start downloading our highest resolution photos today!”

 "It is a stretch to consider Webshots a Web1.0 company for numerous reasons.
 Webshots was the pioneer of a public photoblogging on a grand scale and has afforded millions of people the opportunity to quickly become involved in community and discussion around photos for many years.
 The business was sold a second time because of its very very long tail."